-The total strength of the global land climate-carbon cycle feedback has been assessed by Arora et al. (2014), on the basis of multiple coupled climate-carbon cycle models, to be 13.1 ± 6.4 ppm K-1.
-Our global estimate of the biomass burning contribution as 5.6 ± 3.2 ppm K-1, based on the pre-industrial period, suggests that the contribution of fire emissions to the climate-carbon cycle feedback is substantial.
-Our estimate may even be conservative.
-Sapart et al. (2012) estimated the be attributable to anthropogenic fires in the tropics, and their spatially coherent association with ENSO variability.
-This is in 20 contrast with extratropical fire regimes, which show regionally asynchronous responses to climate variability (Prentice et al., 2011); and the response of net ecosystem exchange to warming, which is asymmetrical between low and high latitudes (Wenzel et al., 2014).
-The importance of deforestation and peatland fires in driving fire feedback in the recent decades suggests that measures to protect tropical forests and peatlands could appreciably reduce the magnitude of the climate-carbon
+Although some of the models in the assessment by Arora et al. (2013) included fire as an interactive process, none considered deforestation or peat fires.
+A substantial component of the total contemporary land climate-carbon-cycle feedback appears to be attributable to anthropogenic fires in the tropics and their spatially coherent association with ENSO variability.
+This is in contrast with extratropical fire regimes, which show regionally asynchronous responses to climate variability (Prentice et al., 2011), and the response of net ecosystem exchange to warming, which is asymmetrical between low and high latitudes (Wenzel et al., 2014).
+The importance of deforestation and peatland fires in driving fire feedback in the recent decades suggests that measures to protect tropical forests and peatlands could appreciably reduce the magnitude of the climate-carbon-cycle feedback.